 We assess the risks of forced labour and child labour associated with non-merchandise suppliers to be minimal.
-The ALDO Group addresses risks of forced labour and child labour associated with such suppliers mainly through its Indirect Procurement Policy, Responsible Purchase Practice Policy as well as its Vendor Code of Conduct.
-During this reporting period, all new non-merchandise suppliers whose contract exceeded a value of US\$25,000 received our Vendor Code of Conduct.
-Existing non-merchandise suppliers for contracts exceeding US\$25,000 in value were also sent the Code of Conduct if their contract was renewed during this reporting period.
-Acknowledgment of receipt was required from all of the abovementioned suppliers.
-For more details, please refer to the Our Social Compliance Program and Key Policies section.
+The ALDO Group addresses risks of forced labour and child labour associated with such suppliers mainly through its Indirect Procurement Policy and Responsible Purchase Practice Policy.
+For more details, please refer to section Our Social Compliance Program and Key Policies.